 Belon – The only European (native) oysters that were served.
 These were much flatter in shape they were the sweetest and meatiest (and the rarest and probably the costliest).
 Nice but my heart had been stolen already.

 Also discussed was a native oyster called Pied de Cheval (horse’s hoof) which can weigh up to 3kg and live up to 20 years old.
 These are prized in France but I’m not sure I fancy them much.
 Sounds like far too much of a good thing.

 Oysters and wine matching

 The classic wine pairing for oysters is Muscadet and Manager Slyvan from Nantes looked with regret at the Petit Chablis being served, although Chablis is an excellent match.
 A young, unoaked, crisp white with good acidity is the ideal partner meaning you can enjoy the oysters without the need for other accompaniments (shallots, vinegar, lemon etc.).
 Non-vintage Perrier-Jouët Gran Brut Champagne was my choice; dry with citrus notes and a delicate mousse, which was versatile enough to match all the oyster styles and flavours.
-As this during the early days of January, I abstemiously avoided icy cold vodka which was also offered and could have been perfect with the Tsarskaya oysters.
+As this was during the early days of January, I abstemiously avoided icy cold vodka which was also offered and could have been perfect with the Tsarskaya oysters.

 Sizes, storing and serving